 Planning and Zoning are important ways in which residents can work together to encourage beneficial land use patterns for the present and future occupants.
 Compliance by all can result in maintenance of a high quality of life, stable property values and physical integrity of the environment.
-Staff guide residents, business owners, and developers through the Planning and Zoning Board processes.
+Staff are available to guide residents, business owners, and developers through the Planning and Zoning Board processes.

+Township planning personnel operate under the vision statement of Medford's Master Plan.
 Medford is a thriving, diverse community that provides a safe and healthy place to live for all residents by valuing the natural environment as well as a sustainable, broad-based economy that serves the needs of the community.
 The future development of Medford will:

 Zoning regulates land use by designating districts - such as residential and commercial - where specific uses are permitted and others prohibited.
 The idea is to avoid incompatible activities in proximity to one another and to enhance and preserve the livability of our community.
-Click here for the Zoning Map
+Click HERE for the Zoning Map.

-This office coordinates applications for approvals for building homes, additions, decks, fences, pools, patios, sheds, and driveways.
+This office coordinates applications for approvals for building homes, additions, decks, fences, pools, patios, sheds, garages, pergolas, and driveways.
 Applicants must provide a property survey and complete Zoning Application forms.
 When a business wants to locate within the Township, the Zoning Office will also issue a Zoning Permit to occupy the facility.
-The proposed use of the facility/building is reviewed for consistency with the Township Zoning Ordinances.
+The proposed use of the facility/building is reviewed for consistency with the Township Land Development Ordinances.
 After review and approval from the Zoning Office, applicants are required to apply with the Construction Department.
 Please note some proposed applications will be required to be approved by the Zoning Board of Adjustment.